More results...

 Building New, Accessible, and Equitable Market Opportunities for Climate-Smart Cotton and Wool Farmers.

 Our USDA Award the Basics and Key Details of the Project: This is a Collaborative Project That Includes a Total of 6 Organizations: National Center for Appropriate Technology (NCAT), FiberShed, Seed2Shirt, Colorado State University, Carbon Cycle Institute, and New York Textile Lab, our NCAT partner is the lead organization.
 The Project Focuses on Farmers in the: Wool and Cotton Sector.
-Our Work Covers the Following Primary States: CA, GA, NC, TN, IN, MT, SD, WY, and NY, these are our primary states Seed2Shirt work will extend across the Southeast region and include AL and key southeast states.
-The project will take place over a 5-year period and include Justice 40 Initiative focus an inclusion of the BIPOC farming community.
+Our Work Covers the Following Primary States: CA, GA, AL, NC, TN, IN, MT, SD, WY, and NY, these are our primary states Seed2Shirt work will extend across the Southeast/Midwest region covering 5-states in the project: GA, AL, NC, TN and IN.
+The project will take place over a 5-year period and include the Justice 40 Initiative, focusing on the inclusion of the BIPOC farming community.
 The primary project objectives are to:

 • Implement Climate Beneficial ™ Agriculture Practices That Reduce Green House Gas Emissions (GHGE)

-• Provide Technical Assitance (TA) to Farmer Participants for Implementation of the Practices
+• Provide Technical Assistance (TA) to Farmer Participants for Implementation of the Practices

 • Provide Stipend & Offset Support to Farmer Participants for Implementing the Practices